-Yes, however, applicants can only have 2 prerequisite courses in progress or planned by the application deadline.
+Yes, however, applicants can only have 1 prerequisite course in progress or planned by the application deadline.

-When you apply through PTCAS you are asked to identify which prerequisite courses are “IN PROGRESS” ” and which are “PLANNED”.
+When you apply through PTCAS you are asked to identify which prerequisite course is “IN PROGRESS” ” and which is “PLANNED”.
 If accepted into the program or on the wait list, all prerequisites must be successfully completed with a “C” or better before the start of the program.

 My grade point average (GPA) in the prerequisite courses is not great.
 May I repeat courses in order to raise it?